Arcadia Campground

 Directions

-From Safford drive south 8 miles on US 191 to AZ 366.
-Turn right (southwest) onto AZ 366 and drive 11.6 miles to the campground entrance on the right side of the road.
-RVs up to 22 feet and vehicles with trailers less than 21 feet are recommended due to switchbacks on AZ 366.
+From Safford, drive south 8 miles on US 191 to AZ 366.
+Turn right (southwest) onto AZ 366 (Swift Trail) and drive 11.6 miles to the campground entrance on the right side of the road.
+RVs and trailers should use caution on the narrow switchbacks.
+Check road conditions during winter months as the upper portions of Swift Trail close seasonally due to snow.

 Amenities